Health Equity Committee

 Committee Goals:

-• Understand health disparities among AHCCCS members.
+• Understand health disparities among AHCCCS members,

-• Effectuate policy changes and support the implementation of strategies for positive improvement where known disparities exist, creating opportunities for the more equitable provision of services and supports.
+• Effectuate policy changes and support the implementation of strategies for positive improvement where known disparities exist, creating opportunities for the more equitable provision of services and supports,

-• Raise the visibility of AHCCCS’ commitment to health equity and the strategies in place to ensure the equitable provision of services and supports.
+• Raise the visibility of AHCCCS’ commitment to health equity and the strategies in place to ensure the equitable provision of services and supports,

-• Improve health outcomes for AHCCCS members.
+• Improve health outcomes for AHCCCS members, and

 • Identify challenges and barriers that AHCCCS members have in accessing covered services.

-A Committee Co-Chair Ruben Soliz
+Committee Co-Chair

-An Executive Sponsor Carmen Heredia, Director
+Executive Sponsor Carmen Heredia, Executive Deputy Director

 Committee Members

-• Human Resources and Development (HRD) - Vacant
+• Human Resources & Development - Vacant

-• Office of the General Counsel (OGC) - Stephanie Elzenga
+• Office of General Counsel - Vacant

-• Office of the Director (OOD) - Amy Putman, Vishal Etikala
+• Office of the Director - Vacant

 Cam AdamsCameron ‘Cam’ Adams is the data coordinator for the AHCCCS Targeted Investments (TI) Program in the Office of the Director.
 He analyzes TI participation, claims, and PCP assignment data and regularly interacts with providers, plans, and SMEs to better understand results and identify opportunities for policy improvement.
 Cam is proud of his past work in ALTCS eligibility, HEA plus, and the AHCCCS administrative budget, looks forward to applying these experiences to promote health equity for AHCCCS members.

-Jakenna LebsockJakenna Lebsock is an Assistant Director in the Division of Health Care Services, focusing on clinical and operational aspects of Managed Care.
+Jakenna LebsockJakenna Lebsock is an Assistant Director in the Division of Health Care Management, focusing on clinical and operational aspects of Managed Care.
 Jakenna has a passion for data and continuous quality improvement as well as ensuring quality care for Arizona's most vulnerable populations.
 Jakenna grew up in a very rural/poor community in southeast Kansas and understands the impact of appropriate and representative access to care and services.
 Jakenna is a dedicated advocate for survivors of domestic violence, gender equality, and LGBTQ+ rights.
 Jakenna holds a Master's Degree in Public Administration from the University of Arizona.

 Jane OtenyoJane Otenyo joined AHCCCS in 2022 and is currently a Project Coordinator for the Targeted Investments Program (TI) in the Office of the Director.
 Jane holds a Master’s Degree in Public Health from the University of Arizona.
 Prior to AHCCCS, she was active in initiatives aimed at improving local health outcomes and reducing health disparities through community-based organizations in Arizona.
 Jane is eager to work in partnership with this committee to support health equity for all.